mathewgomas-alfred/mathewgomas.io/general_concepts/projection/orthographic_oblique.rst

 Okay, now we're gonna use animation for the next bit.

-Set it up as following:
+Set it up as follows:

 .. image:: /images/en/category_projection/projection_image_09.png
    :align: center

 * Both frontview and sideview are set up as 'visible in timeline' so we can always see them.
-* Frontview has it's visible frame on frame 0 and an empty-frame on frame 23.
+* Frontview has its visible frame on frame 0 and an empty-frame on frame 23.
-* Side view has it's visible frame on frame 23 and an empty view on frame 0.
+* Side view has its visible frame on frame 23 and an empty view on frame 0.
 * The end of the animation is set to 23.

 .. image:: /images/en/category_projection/projection_image_10.png